CluedIn-io/CluedIn.Documentation/docs/020-deployment/local/020-local-install-guide.md

     ```

     {:.important}
-    You should use the most recent release number.
-Find the list of releases [here](https://cluedin-io.github.io/Releases/).
+    You should always use the latest release number.
+You can find the list of releases [here](https://cluedin-io.github.io/Releases/).

     You will get an output similar to the following.